simonepri/phc-format/readme.md

 </p>

 ## Motivation
-The [PHC String Format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md) is an attempt to specify a common hash string format that’s a restricted & well defined subset of the Modular Crypt Format.
-New hashes are strongly encouraged to adhere to the PHC specification, rather than the much looser [Modular Crypt Format](https://github.com/ademarre/binary-mcf).
+The [PHC String Format][specs:phc] is an attempt to specify a common hash string format that’s a restricted & well defined subset of the Modular Crypt Format.
+New hashes are strongly encouraged to adhere to the PHC specification, rather than the much looser [Modular Crypt Format][specs:mcf].

+Do you believe that this is *useful*?
+Has it *saved you time*?
+Or maybe you simply *like it*?
+If so, [show your appreciation with a Star ⭐️][start].

 ## Install